hlefebvr/idol/docs/api/optimizers/column-generation/DantzigWolfeDecomposition.rst

 .. hint::

     This page documents on the DantzigWolfeDecomposition optimizer factory.
-Note that there is also a :ref:`Dantzig-Wolfe decomposition tutorial <decomposition_dantzig_wolfe>` which shows how to solve a Generalized Assignment Problem by using a branch-and-price algorithm.
+Note that there are also :ref:`Dantzig-Wolfe Decomposition tutorials <tutorials_dantzig_wolfe>`.

 .. doxygenclass:: idol::DantzigWolfeDecomposition